 This is a practice-oriented research assignment; students are required to identify a real-world political or policy problem, conduct research, analyze evidence, and present actionable recommendations in the form of a concise, persuasive report.
-Students will use research methods, data analysis, and ethical considerations.
+Students will use research methods, data analysis, and principles of ethical research.